Oliver Wieland

 beams.

-With Exotic Nuclei I investigate the shell structure and collective excitations
+With Exotic Nuclei I investigate the shell structure

-of nuclei far from the stability line.
-This has become a key topic of nuclear
+and collective excitations of nuclei far from the stability line.
+This has

-structure in recent years.
-Shells and sub-shells may differ significantly from
+become a key topic of nuclear structure in recent years.
+Shells and sub-shells

-those established from well-known nuclei near the valley of stability,
+may differ significantly from those established from well-known nuclei near the

-is a very difficult task to access experimentally such kind of neutron rich
+access experimentally such kind of neutron rich nuclei

-the neutron drip line.
+neutron drip line.
 Only very recently, new Radioactive Beam Facilities have

 given the possibility to produce and excite such nuclei far from the stability